Search

 Let’s break down exactly what a lien is, who can claim it, and how it affects your settlement.
 Plus, we’ll give you practical advice on how to handle liens so that you keep as much of your settlement as possible.

-What is a Settlement Lien?
+What is a Personal Injury Settlement Lien?

 A settlement lien is a legal claim or hold placed on part or all of the compensation you receive from a personal injury settlement.
 This type of lien means that third parties who have provided you with medical care, financial assistance, or other services related to your injury, are compensated from the settlement funds before you receive your share.